fareezmir/fareezmir/README.md

 ## Hey! 👋

-My name is Fareez, and I'm currently a student at Toronto Metropolitan University (TMU) pursuing a degree in Computer Engineering.
+My name is Fareez, and I'm a student at Toronto Metropolitan University (TMU) pursuing a degree in Computer Engineering.
 I'm passionate about AI, Software Development, and Software Architecture.

 ### Check out some of my key projects:
 - 🎮 [**Flappy Bird AI**](https://github.com/fareezmir/flappyAI): AI that learns to play Flappy Bird using NEAT in Python.